matthewbotpress/matthewbotpress/README.md

 Built test software for sending and receiving radio signals from the ground station to the rocket using C++ and Teensy 4.0/4.1 microcontrollers.

+### Ilys Programming Language
+*August 2024 - September 2024*

+Created a lexer and parser for a custom programming language called Ilys.
+Both are written in C++.
+I started this project to get prepared for my OCaml course.
+I do want to learn compiler design in the future and will come back to this project.
+See it [here](https://github.com/mpetruzziello/Ilys-Programming-Language).

 ## Open Source Contributions

 Click the following links to see my open source contributions to Botpress!
 I contributed to the main [Botpress repository](https://github.com/botpress/botpress/commits/?author=matthewbotpress).
 I also contributed to the [Botpress Growth repository](https://github.com/botpress/growth/commits/?author=matthewbotpress) and [Botpress Docs repo](https://github.com/botpress/readme/commits/?author=matthewbotpress).